XueshunLin/Tensorflow-Multi-Variate-Time-Series-Analysis/README.md

 ## Data Description

 The dataset for this project was collected from IoT sensors affixed on Quantum computers in the laboratory.
-Data was aggregated in real-time in an time-series database
+Data was aggregated in real-time in an time-series database.

 ## Anomaly Detection